 How Much Does Foundation Repair Cost in Illinois?

-Most Illinois homeowners spend between $3,500 and $12,000 on foundation repairs.
-Smaller fixes can cost less, while extensive structural repairs can exceed $20,000, especially in areas with expansive clay soil, freeze-thaw cycles, or older homes.
+Most Illinois homeowners spend between $3,500 and $12,000 on foundation repairs, with a single-project average of around $7,500.
+Smaller fixes can cost less, while extensive structural repairs can exceed $20,000 — particularly in the Chicago metro, where older housing stock, dense clay soils, and higher labor rates all push costs upward.

 Foundation Repair Cost by Metro Area in Illinois